 Vanier Canada Graduate Scholarships

-- January 1: search for potential candidates begins
+- January 1: The annual search for potential candidates begins via the Scholarsheet

-- September 30: Western application submission deadline in ResearchNet
+- August 31, 2019: Application submission deadline in ResearchNet

-- March 31: Results released by the Secretariat to universities under a public announcement ban
+- April: Results released by the Secretariat to universities

 Important Note: A Vanier nomination does not automatically provide entry into the SSHRC/NSERC/CIHR doctoral competitions.
-A Vanier candidate must apply separately to an agency's doctoral awards competition, if they are eligible to do so.
+A Vanier candidate must apply separately to an agency's doctoral awards competition, if eligible to do so.

 A candidate is invited to apply for the Vanier in one of two ways:

-- An interested student may approach the Graduate Chair for Vanier consideration
+- An interested student may approach the Graduate Chair for Vanier consideration, or vice versa

-- The Associate Dean (Graduate) normally invites a competitive student, or a competitive applicant for admission, to apply
+- After reviewing the annual collection of Scholarsheets, the Associate Dean (Graduate) and the Faculty Vanier working group invites a competitive student, or a competitive applicant for admission, to apply.

 - Academic Eligibility: At Western, an eligible applicant must have achieved a minimum of 80%, or equivalent, in each of the last two completed years of full-time study, or equivalent to full-time study.
 Eligibility averages for competitive scholarship are rounded ONLY to the nearest decimal place.
 The eligibility averages are based on grades on the transcript(s) up to August 31st of the year of application.